nataliyadurdyeva/WellPlay_App/README.md

 - Set up and search withing distance radius (kilometers or miles)
 - Advanced filtering by preffered types of sports
 - Create and chat in Group Chats
+- Read/Unread status for messages
+- Showing if the user is online/offline
+- Sending images via chat

 ### License